 This year, a professor at Brigham Young University published a study in the Elsevier Journal called “Research in Autism Spectrum Disorders.”
 It details how they used our 3D Digital Puppeteer software to examine avatar-based social skills intervention in a clinical setting.
 This small study revealed a similar conclusion made by many other researchers in Europe and the US.
 Participants make consistent gains when assisted by computer-generated interactive avatars.

 The study began in 2016 and was made available online in December 2019.
 The findings support the use of technology-aided interventions and instruction with interactive avatars.
 Five children with varying severity of autism were studied.
-Grad students were the avatar-pilots for the research.
+Grad students were the Digital Puppeteer (TM) avatar-pilots for the research.

 Here’s what the study’s authors had to say:

-BYU education researchers have found that children with autism love learning with the help of live animated characters.
-In fact, the BYU study found that children learned more by talking to an animated fish avatar named Marla than they learned by talking to another person.
+BYU education researchers have found that autistic children love learning with the help of live animated characters.
+In fact, the BYU study found that children learned more by talking to an animated fish avatar, named Marla (running on the Digital Puppeteer platform, than they learned by talking to another person.

 BYU student Bruna Goncalves, who graduates from BYU this week, has been a fundamental part of the autism research project.
 Goncalves was inspired to pursue special education out of love for her older sister, Barbara, who has cerebral palsy.

-As an undergraduate researcher, Goncalves and her colleagues used live animation to teach behavioral skills to children with autism.
-The “live” part of the animation includes software that moves the animated avatar as researchers have real-time conversation and lessons with participants.
+As an undergraduate researcher studying under Kellems, Goncalves and her colleagues used live animation to teach behavioral skills to autistic children.
+The “live” part of the animation includes software that moves the animated avatar as researchers have real-time conversations and lessons with participants.

-Participants would sit in front of a screen with the live-animated fish, Marla, while researchers controlled Marla in a separate room in which they could view the participants through a two-way mirror and respond by speaking into a microphone.
+Participants would sit in front of a screen with the live-animated fish, Marla, while researchers controlled Marla with the Digital Puppeteer (TM) software in a separate room in which they could view the participants through a two-way mirror and respond by speaking into a microphone.